madorayoub/barakah-blessed-life/README.md

 - shadcn-ui
 - Tailwind CSS

+## Troubleshooting blank screens locally

+If the development server starts but the browser only shows a blank page, check that the Supabase credentials are configured.
+The app halts rendering when either of the following environment variables are missing:

+- `VITE_SUPABASE_URL`
+- `VITE_SUPABASE_ANON_KEY`

+Create a `.env.local` file in the project root with those values, or add them to your deployment environment.
+You can find both inside the Supabase dashboard under **Project Settings → API**.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/a66fb4bd-7178-4787-967e-dcf09b41126a) and click on Share -> Publish.